Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate |

 changes" section below.

-• Is the text style of the note number (a/k/a the calling number) in the body of the document's text acceptable?
+▸ Is the text style of the note number (a.k.a, the calling or reference number) in the body of the document's text acceptable?
 For example, do you want the superscripted number enclosed in parentheses, bolded, and/or made relatively larger, etc.?
-[Note also that you can change the text style of the note's number in the body text area of the document independently of changes to the style of the note's text itself.] • What about the text style or format of the note text itself?
-Do you want to use a smaller font in the note itself, full justification, or insert a space (or tab or indent) between the note's number and the note's text?
-More tips In WordPerfect's Help (F1; Index tab) look up the topic, "Format (in WP8)," or "Formatting" (in WP9 and later versions).
+[Note that you can change the style of all note numbers in the body text areas of the document independently of changes to the style of all numbers in the notes.] ▸ What about the text style or format of the note's text?
+Do you want to use a smaller font for the notes, full justification, or insert a space (or tab, or indent) between the note's number and the note's text?
+For tips on how to do these things, see the next major sections (Part 1, Part 2, etc.). ☼ More tips In WordPerfect's Help (F1; Index tab) look up the topic, "Formatting".
 Under that Help heading, look for "footnotes (or endnotes)."
 It contains some useful information.
-Read through the remainder of this page.
-There are some tips that may help you solve a footnote or endnote problem.
+The remainder of this page has many tips that may help you solve a footnote or endnote problem or help you format notes to your specifications.
 [Page top]

 Changes to the current document (Part 1) to the overall note style, such as the spacing between notes, numbering format, etc. [Scroll up for more tips